Accessible Websites 101:

 Benefits of using proper headings

-Creating headings in the proper order allows visitors of your site to navigate with a keyboard – the headings are like a table of contents within the page.
+Creating headings in the proper order allows visitors to your site to navigate with a keyboard – the headings are like a table of contents within the page.

 One of the quickest fixes to your site is to check your headings and make sure they are in the correct order.